Skip to main content

 • Transnational and interdisciplinary works

-Visit Cornell Press for submission guidelines.
-You can also contact the CEAS editor, Alexis Shimon, to discuss your project before submitting a formal proposal.
+Before submitting your proposal, please consult Cornell University Press's submission guidelines.
+You can also contact CEAS editor Alexis Shimon to discuss your project.

 If a manuscript is suitable for our series, it will be sent for peer review.
 Due to the volume of submissions received and the time necessary to search for a suitable reviewer, we ask for your patience with the review process.